litmuschaos/litmus-docs/website/docs/getting-started/run-your-first-workflow.md

 ### Congratulations

-And with that you have successfully scheduled your first ChaosChaos Scenario with Litmus.
+And with that you have successfully scheduled your first Chaos Scenario with Litmus.

 <img src={require("../assets/getting-started/run-your-first-workflow/scheduled-successfully.png").default} alt="Podtato Head Chaos Scenario Scheduled Successfully" />